Scent Detection Training For Dogs – Itsaboutdog

 • Give your dog vocal praise and reinforcement for finding the source of the odor when they smell the container.
 Put another way, bring the reward nearly to the tin before giving it to your dog.
 This lets your dog know that sniffing the tin will result in a reward.

 • Although scent training takes time, it can proceed more quickly with valued treats.
 Training sessions should ideally last no more than 10 to 15 minutes at a time.
-Put away the tins if your dog appears to be bored or worn out.
+Put away the tins if your dog appears bored or worn out.
 After a few tries, some dogs will be content to stop, while others might be keen to keep going for fifteen minutes or longer.
-The idea behind scent work and nose work is to have fun, not to force your dog to perform when he’s too tired or not in the right frame of mind.
+The idea behind scent and nose work is to have fun and not force your dog to perform when he’s too tired or not in the right frame of mind.

-• Before you show the tin, say “search” to add a trigger to the process.
+• Before you show the tin, say “search to add a trigger.
 After your dog finishes the task, keep rewarding him.

-• Dogs enjoy spending time with you and they love to sniff things.
-Nose work can become your dog’s favorite activity, whether you do it together as a competitive sport or as a basic training game at home.
+• Dogs enjoy spending time with you, and they love to sniff things.
+Nose work can become your dog’s favorite activity, whether you do it together as a competitive sport or as a primary training game at home.

 Simple Scent Work Exercises You Can Try With Your Dog:

 Without utilizing a scent kit, you can start teaching your dog to identify and locate scents (more on scent kits later).
 All you need is a hiding area and some good-smelling dog treats.
-You can begin with easier games and progress to more difficult ones.
+You can begin with more accessible games and progress to more difficult ones.

 Set up this game while your dog is away from the camera.
 Get a few empty boxes and place them where your dog may easily access them on the ground.